lucmichalski/openwfh-docker-compose/README.md

 ## Initial Deployment
 We chose Traefik as the reverse proxy/ingress controller for our deployment.
 You will need to do some configuration of Traefik to work with your DNS provider so that Let's Encrypt certs can be automatically generated for your deployments.
 We will have a video and additional instructions out for that in the coming weeks.

-Clone the repo:
+1. Clone the repo:
 ```console
 $ git clone https://github.com/openwfh/openwfh-docker-compose.git
 ```
+2. `cd docker-compose` and `cp example.env .env`.
+3. `nano docker-compose` and update with your cloudflare email.
+4. `touch acme.json` and `chmod 0600 acme.json`
+5. `cd secrets` and `cp cf_api_email.secret.example cf_api_email.secret` and `cp cf_api_key.secret.example cf_api_key.secret`
+6. `nano cf_api_email.secret` and update your email and `nano cf_api_key.secret` and update your key.
+7. `cd ../` and `docker-compose up -d` to bring up Traefik

-Once you have modified the variable files for all components, you can bring up each compose stack individually using `docker-compose up -d` in each directory, or you can run them all at once (DO THIS AT YOUR OWN RISK :))
+8. Once you have modified the variable files for all components in their respective directories, you can bring up each compose stack individually using `docker-compose up -d` in each directory, or you can run them all at once (DO THIS AT YOUR OWN RISK :))

-To spin up all containers, change directory and run the script
+9. To spin up all containers, change directory and run the script
 ```console
 $ cd docker-compose
 $ bash docker.sh
 ```

-to check container status
+10. To check container status
 ```console
 $ docker ps
 ```